couldtt/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: First, we need to find all boxes with the same value and has only two digits in every separate unit(rows, cols, squares), and then we eliminate the twins-digits from their peer unit.
+A: First, we need to find all boxes with the same value and has only two digits in every separate unit(rows, cols, squares), and then we eliminate the twins-digits from their peer unit, if there is a change on the board and we have naked-twins again, then we repeat this process again, until we solved the puzzle or failed.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: Finding all the solved boxes belongs to diagonal and regard the diagonal as an unit to take their values pass.
+A: The previous process is not changed, just add the process of finding all the solved boxes belongs to diagonal, and then we take their values pass from diagonal units, this is another constraint propagation.

 ### Install